gfxfundamentals/webgl2-fundamentals/webgl/lessons/webgl-resizing-the-canvas.md

 `gl.viewport` tells WebGL how to convert from clipspace (-1 to +1) back to pixels and where to do it within the canvas.
 When you first create the WebGL context WebGL will set the viewport to match the size of the canvas but after that it's up to you to set it.
 If you change the size of the canvas you need to tell WebGL a new viewport setting.

-Let's change resize to handle this.
-On top of that, since the WebGL context has a reference to the canvas let's pass that into resize.
+Given it's just one call to WebGL per frame I think it's best to just call before rendering.

-    function resize(gl) {
+    function drawScene(now) {
-      // Get the canvas from the WebGL context var canvas = gl.canvas;

-      // Lookup the size the browser is displaying the canvas. var displayWidth  = canvas.clientWidth;
-      var displayHeight = canvas.clientHeight;

-      // Check if the canvas is not the same size. if (canvas.width  != displayWidth ||
-          canvas.height != displayHeight) {

-        // Make the canvas the same size canvas.width  = displayWidth;
-        canvas.height = displayHeight;

-        // Set the viewport to match
-        gl.viewport(0, 0, canvas.width, canvas.height);
-      }
-    }
+      resize(gl.canvas);

+      // Tell WebGL how to convert from clip space to pixels gl.viewport(0, 0, gl.canvas.width, gl.canvas.height);

+      ...

 Now it's working.